How can we move from GPEC to GEPP in 2022?

 • Identification of training needs.

-• Centralization of information.
+• Centralized information.

 The implementation of a PPIM plan also plays an important role in retaining employees, by offering them the opportunity to upgrade their skills in line with both their career plans and the company's strategy.